The 2026 UJJI Challenge

 For four weeks, daily challenge activities (reading an article, listening to a podcast, reflecting on personal experience, etc.) are posted in the Challenge app and website, allowing participants to connect with one another, discover how racial and social injustice impact our communities, and identify ways to dismantle racism and other forms of discrimination.
 Each week covers a different topic related to equity and social justice.
 Daily activities are not posted on the weekend.

-This year’s theme, Equity in Action: Exposing Myths and Redefining Justice, is about challenging the false narratives that uphold systemic racism and inequality while reimagining what true justice looks like.
-It calls us to move beyond awareness to action—dismantling harmful myths, to uplift lived experiences, and create conditions where dignity, equity, and opportunity are a reality for all.
+Last year’s theme, Equity in Action: Exposing Myths and Redefining Justice, was about challenging the false narratives that uphold systemic racism and inequality while reimagining what true justice looks like.
+It called us to move beyond awareness to action—dismantling harmful myths, to uplift lived experiences, and create conditions where dignity, equity, and opportunity are a reality for all.

-The weekly topics that will be explored during the 2025 YWCA Racial Justice Challenge are:
+The weekly topics explored during the 2025 YWCA Racial Justice Challenge were:

 The age of misinformation deeply affects racial justice by spreading false information, biased stories, and reinforcing stereotypes that shape public opinion and policy.